Jiganesh/ProgrammingConcepts/README.md

-## Running a restaurant is harder than System Design
+## System Design Jargon ft.
+My dream of running restaurant

 **Horizontal Scaling** - Adding new machines to cope with computational demands